Copyright © 1989 Trumpet Ministries, Inc. All Rights Reserved

 A child could read the Hebrew Prophets and see they are referring to one Kingdom of God that will fill the earth with glory, and then he or she could turn to the New Testament and notice that John the Baptist, the Lord Jesus, and the Apostle Paul preached the coming of the same Kingdom announced by the Prophets.

-And when they had appointed him a day, there came many to him into his lodging; to whom he expounded and testified the kingdom of God, persuading them concerning Jesus, both out of the law of Moses, and out of the prophets, from morning till evening.
+So when they had appointed him a day, many came to him at his lodging, to whom he explained and solemnly testified of the kingdom of God, persuading them concerning Jesus from both the Law of Moses and the Prophets, from morning till evening.
 (Acts 28:23)

 The Book of Isaiah proclaims the Servant of the Lord.
 The Servant of the Lord is Christ who will bring redemption to Israel and to the nations of saved peoples of the earth.
 The Servant of the Lord illustrates the oneness of the Divine salvation.
 The Servant of the Lord, a Person described by the Hebrew Prophets, is Israel.
 The Servant also is Christ—Head and Body.

 “Behold!
 My Servant whom I uphold, My Elect One in whom My soul delights!
 I have put My Spirit upon Him; He will bring forth justice to the Gentiles [nations].
 (Isaiah 42:1)

 A little later we see that the Servant is Israel.